Doctors buying medicines for use in their own practices

 Pursuant to section 39(1) of the Danish Medicines Act, any manufacture, import, export, storage, resale, distribution, dispensing, splitting and packaging of medicinal products is subject to authorisation from the Danish Medicines Agency.

-According to section 39(3)(ii), an exception applies to doctors, veterinarians and dentists providing, splitting and dispensing medicinal products for use in their own practice.
+According to section 39(3)(ii), an exception applies to doctors, veterinarians and dentists as regards providing, splitting and dispensing of medicinal products for use in their own practice.

-This means that doctors, veterinarians and dentists do not need an authorisation under section 39(1) if they only perform the mentioned activities only, i.e. providing, splitting and dispensing.
-The activities not mentioned in section 39(3)(ii), e.g. import, still require an authorisation under section 39(1).
+This means that doctors, veterinarians and dentists do not need an authorisation under section 39(1) if they perform the mentioned activities only, i.e. providing, splitting and dispensing.
+The activities not mentioned in section 39(3)(ii), such as import and resale therefore still require an authorisation under section 39(1).

-Doctors, veterinarians and dentists cannot necessarily obtain an authorisation under section 39 to handle medicinal products, e.g. as a wholesale distributor of medicinal products.
-The reason is that doctors, veterinarians and dentists can prescribe medicinal products to patients and there must be no doubt that they choose the right medicinal product.
+Doctors, veterinarians and dentists cannot easily obtain an authorisation under section 39 to handle medicines, e.g. as a wholesale or retail distributor of medicinal products.
+This is because doctors, veterinarians and dentists prescribe medicines to patients, and there must be no doubt that they select the right medicine.
 This choice must be based on a professional assessment and not on any financial interests the doctor may have in the sale of a specific medicine.
 If a doctor, veterinarian or dentist was to have a relationship with a company with a section 39 authorisation, a special authorisation that would hardly be granted if the relationship concerns the sale of prescription-only medicines.
 However, it is not uncommon for veterinarians to hold an authorisation to sell veterinary over-the-counter medicines (HV marked medicines).
 The Danish Veterinary and Food Administration has stated that it is not required for veterinarians to have their relationship with such a company assessed because it concerns over-the-counter products.

-In addition, medicinal products cannot be sold or dispensed in Denmark unless they comply with the Danish requirements for labelling, including Danish as language.
-Consequently, a doctor, veterinarian or dentist cannot buy a British medicinal product via a British pharmacy and dispense the product to a patient.
-In such case, the doctor should apply for a compassionate use permit from the Danish Medicines Agency subject to section 29 of the Danish Medicines Act.
+If a medicine is not available in Denmark, the doctor will need to apply for a compassionate use permit from the Danish Medicines Agency according to section 29 of the Danish Medicines Act.
 The compassionate use permit will stipulate that the product must be dispensed by a Danish pharmacy.